Donna Orender: Early life

+Playing career

 College years

 Orender turned down an academic scholarship to the University of Chicago to instead attend Queens College in New York City, New York to play basketball for Lucille Kyvallos.
 Queens College was invited to play Immaculata at Madison Square Garden on February 22, 1975.
 The matchup was the first ever college women's basketball game in the arena.
 Orender graduated from Queens College in 1978 with a bachelor's degree in psychology.
 While at Queens College she was an All-American basketball player.
 In 2012 Orender was inducted into the Queens College Athletics Hall of Fame.

 After graduating from Queens College, Orender attended Adelphi University to pursue her master's degree in social work.
 She dropped out of the program after one year to play professional basketball for the Women's Pro Basketball League (WBL).
 Adelphi University presented Orender with an honorary doctor of law degree in 2007.

-Career

-Women's Pro Basketball League (WBL) (1979–1981)
+Professional career

 Under the name Donna Geils, Orender played three seasons in the Women's Pro Basketball League (WBL), where she was an All-Star, and one of only 20 women to play in all three seasons of the league.
 During that time, she played for the New York Stars (1978–79), New Jersey Gems (1979–80), and Chicago Hustle (1980–81).
+During her second season, she averaged a career hight 18.8 points and 4.5 assists and was named to the All-Star team.
 Orender's WBL career is featured in the book Mad Seasons: The Story of the First Women's Basketball League, 1978–1981, by Karra Porter (University of Nebraska Press, 2006).
 The WBL was disbanded in 1981.

 Orender still holds two records for most field goals made, and is currently ranked 34th with 249 field goals made in the 1979–1980 season and ranked 7th for most turnovers in a single season, with 191 also in the 1979–1980 season.
 Both records were set as a part of the New Jersey Gems.
 When the league shutdown in 1981, Orender wrote an article for The Times called "Making a Dream Come True, and Watching it Fade Away."

+National team career

-In 1985, she was the captain of the Team USA Women's Basketball Team at the 1985 Maccabiah Games in Israel.
+In 1985, she was the captain of the United States national team at the 1985 Maccabiah Games in Israel.

+Later life

 Television production (1981–1987)

 Orender's television production career began as a production assistant at ABC Sports and continued at the Sports Channel.
 Orender also owned her own production and marketing company, Primo Donna Productions.